 It was, of course, only the first of two such bombs.
 The first, nicknamed “Little Boy” was made with Uranium 235.
 The second, nicknamed “Fat Man,” was based on the man-made element Plutonium.
-Both were developed by the Manhattan Project based at Los Alamos, NM, along with the world’s first atom bomb, a Plutonium device exploded in the desert near Alamogordo and called “Trinity.”
+Both were developed by the Manhattan Project based at Los Alamos, NM, along with the world’s first atom bomb, a Plutonium device called the “Gadget” that exploded in the desert near Alamogordo in a historic test called “Trinity.”

 It was the start of the nuclear age.
 Both bombs dropped on Japan were war crimes of the first order, particularly because we now know that the Japanese government, which at that time was having all its major cities destroyed by incendiary bombs that turned their mostly wooden structures into towering firestorms, was even before Aug.
 6, desperately trying to surrender via entreaties through the Swiss government.

 The Big Lie is that the bomb was dropped to save US troops from having to invade Japan.
 In fact, there was no need to invade.
 Japan was finished, surrounded, the Russians attacking finally from the north, its air force and navy destroyed, and its cities being systematically torched.